jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ##### PsExec

-PsExec is a remote command execution tool developed by Microsoft to replace telnet, allowing administrators to execute commands on remote Windows systems using valid user credentials.
-PxExec operates over SMB for authentication, using the provided credentials to run processes remotely, including launching command prompts or executing scripts.
+PsExec is a command-line utility from Microsoft's Sysinternals suite that enables administrators to execute commands/processes on remote systems.
+It was developed to replace telnet.

+PxExec operates over SMB for authentication, using the provided credentials to run the processes remotely, including launching command prompts or executing scripts.

 Unlike Remote Desktop Protocol (RDP), which provides graphical control over the target system, PsExec focuses on command-line interactions, allowing commands to be run directly without GUI access.